 I'm not a scientific-minded student too: In high school, I got B's in Biology, and C's in Chemistry and Physics.
-I also didn't take a science major5 in my undergrad degree.
+I also didn't take a science major.

 I also didn't have long to prepare for the GAMSAT: 59 days, to be exact.
 And I had not given medicine any serious thought beforehand.